FAQ

 The information on this page is of a general nature and is intended for information purposes only.
 It must not be relied upon as legal advice in relation to any matter you have.

-Two people who live together as a couple who are both 18 years or older and who are not married or in a civil union may be in a de facto relationship depending on:
+When two people who live together as a couple who are both over 18 years or older and who are not married or in a civil union they may be in a de facto relationship depending on:

 -